Save Your Schedule with Time Blocking

-I found I get the most done with the least amount of resistance mid afternoon.
+I found I get the most done with the least amount of resistance mid-afternoon.
 Comparing my natural rhythm with the events of a typical weekday in my life was really helpful for me.
 Looking at this I realized why I was so distracted and overwhelmed.
-But that’s what the Time Blocks are for!
+But that’s what time blocking is for!

-So when you make your schedule be sure to factor in what you’re own natural rhythm is.
+So when you make your schedule be sure to factor in what your own natural rhythm is.
 Working against yourself doesn’t help anyone.

 How Does this Help?

-One change I made in my schedule that significantly lowered my stress was create an Admin afternoon.
-Instead of going thru the mail everyday, paying bills here and there, stopping to create labels files etc – I batched those tasks into one afternoon a week.
+One change I made in my schedule that significantly lowered my stress was to create an Admin afternoon.
+Instead of going thru the mail every day, paying bills here and there, stopping to create labels files etc – I batched those tasks into one afternoon a week.
 When I or my husband look at my calendar you’ll see that every Thursday afternoon is set aside for Administrative tasks.
-I discovered once a week was more than enough time to schedule all relevant bills, file etc. Now that pesky task doesn’t hang over me everyday!
+I discovered once a week was more than enough time to schedule all relevant bills, file etc. Now that pesky task doesn’t hang over me every day!
 I never have to think about it unless it’s Thursday afternoon.
 Freedom!